 The yearly ceremony is typically attended by representatives from associations like the National Turkey Federation—part of an industry that profits from raising and killing as many animals as they can as quickly as possible.

-So why are there two turkeys?
+So why are there two pardoned turkeys each year?

 But what happens to the birds after the ceremony ends?